alex4787/alex4787/README.md

 - 💼 I'm a [Shopify Dev Degree](https://devdegree.ca/) intern, currently on the developer skills training path
 - 🎓 I'm a computer science student at Carleton University (Class of 2024)
 #### 🔧 What I'm working on
-- An eCommerce website using Rails
+- An 🛍️ eCommerce website using Rails
   - [x] Base website built using MVC in Rails
   - [x] Data linked up with SQL database
   - [x] Built fully-functional GraphQL API
   - [ ] Currently working on adding React to the front-end
-- **critique**: a movie database website for my web development course
+- **critique**: a 🎥 movie database website for my Web Development course
   - [x] Finished design of RESTful API and schema for objects
   - [x] Completed base server using Node.js and Express
   - [x] Added all server routers, and Pug templates for dynamic page generation